pius/connie/README.markdown

 SYNOPSIS
 --------

 Connie is a Ruby library that implements [SPARQL](http://www.w3.org/TR/rdf-sparql-query/) given a parse tree of a SPARQL query and a set of RDF triples.
 Implements SPARQL properties as a set of constraints.
-The constraints are executed by [Gecode/R](http://gecoder.rubyforge.org/), a Ruby bridge to Gecode, an open source library for constraint programming written in C++.
+The constraints are executed by [Gecode/R](http://gecoder.rubyforge.org/), a Ruby bridge to Gecode, an open source library for constraint programming written in C.

-While Connie can certainly be used to service SPARQL queries written by hand in Connie's parse tree syntax, the intended use is as a component that receives a parse tree from a SPARQL parser.

 FEATURE LIST
 ------------